mathesar-foundation/mathesar-wiki/docs/team/worklogs/sean.md

 - Set up 1/1 with Anshuman and figure out who is going to help with with design and UI
 - Help find work for Anish
+- Start email thread about internal CRM
 - [Refactor CellSelection data structure and store](https://github.com/centerofci/mathesar/pull/3037)
 - [2023-08 Front end work](https://github.com/centerofci/mathesar/issues/3150)

 ### Backlog

+- Figure out what to do with [wiki sync PR](https://github.com/centerofci/mathesar-wiki/pull/103)
 - Research [i18n Ally](https://marketplace.visualstudio.com/items?itemName=Lokalise.i18n-ally) to see if we can use it to navigate to base translation source
 - [Investigate Supabase integration](https://github.com/centerofci/mathesar/issues/3141)
 - Begin "User Communication Guide", as a wiki page